-Legal:The IJB is required to produce a Strategic Plan for health and social care services, and to direct the Council and Health Board to deliver those services as per the plan.
+, proposed new Partnership Priorities refers to the requirement to build a sustainable future.
+Both areas of the Plan highlight the increasingly challenging financial environment within which the IJB and HSCP will operate for the duration of the Plan and potential impact on health and social care services.
+Land The LID is wear, included word, or a Charle wie Dien for beauth Legal: The IJB is required to produce a Strategic Plan for health and social care services, and to direct the Council and Health Board to deliver those services as per the plan.
 Legislation prescribes that the plan be reviewed every 3 three years.
 Completion of the review and publication of a revised Plan enables the IJB to meet its legal obligations.

-Economic Impact: The activity outlined within the Plan, and carried out in pursuance of the priorities outlined within the Plan, and the commissioning objectives that support delivery of the Plan will have an economic impact on purchased service providers, employment and therefore the economy of the city.

-Sustainability: The introduction of a new priority specifically designed to ensure a focus on the sustainability of the health and social care system will ensure decisions can be made and justified in pursuance of sustainability.

-Sustainable Procurement and None Article 19:

-Risk Implications:Without an approved Strategic Plan the IJB will be in breach of its statutory duties.
-There are further risks associated with failure to approve a Strategic Plan that states the IJBs priorities, the activity that be undertake and the financial resources available to the IJB/HSCP meet the vision and priorities of the IJB during the lifeti of the Plan. --

-The Council's Strategic Plan and other relevant policies Council: and plans were taken into consideration in development of the IJB Strategic Plan and may require to be updated following its approval.

-Implications for NHS Greater The Health Board's plans and programmes were taken into Glasgow & Clyde: consideration in development of the IJB Strategic Plan.
+Economic Impact: The activity outlined within the Plan, and carried out in Loonomic impact. pursuance of the priorities outlined within the Plan, and the commissioning objectives that support delivery of the Plan will have an economic impact on purchased service providers, employment and therefore the economy of the city.
+Sustainability: The introduction of a new priority specifically designed to Sustamability. ensure a focus on the sustainability of the health and social care system will ensure decisions can be made and justified in pursuance of sustainability.
+Sustainable Procurement and Article 19: None Risk Implications: Without an approved Strategic Plan the IJB will be in breach of its statutory duties.
+There are further risks associated with failure to approve a Strategic Plan that states the IJBs priorities, the activity that be undertaken and the financial resources available to the IJB/HSCP to meet the vision and priorities of the IJB during the lifetime of the Plan.
+T Implications for Glasgow City Council: The Council's Strategic Plan and other relevant policies and plans were taken into consideration in development of the IJB Strategic Plan and may require to be updated following its approval.
+Implications for NHS Greater Glasgow & Clyde: The Health Board's plans and programmes were taken into consideration in development of the IJB Strategic Plan.

 Direction Required to Council, Health Board or Both

 Direction to:

-1. No Direction Required $\boxtimes$
+1. No Direction Required \boxtimes

 2. Glasgow City Council

 3. NHS Greater Glasgow & Clyde

 4. Glasgow City Council and NHS Greater Glasgow & Clyde